expander-dcn/expander-dcn.github.io/README.md

   * Proposed approaches to deployment challenges: routing with k-shortest paths, and simplifying cabling via physical switch placement, patch panels providing the random matchings, and clustering with fewer cross-cluster links and bundling cables

 * [High Throughput Data Center Topology Design](https://www.usenix.org/conference/nsdi14/technical-sessions/presentation/singla).
 Ankit Singla, P. Brighten Godfrey, and Alexandra Kolla.
 11th USENIX Symposium on Networked Systems Design and Implementation (NSDI), April 2014.
   * Shows that the Jellyfish topology is near optimal for throughput, by developing an analytical upper bound for throughput for any graph with a given number of nodes and node degree.
-In some configurations, with a dense (all-to-all) traffic matrix, Jellyfish matches this bound; in other cases it is 10-30% from the bound, depending on topology parameters and workload.
+In some configurations, with a dense (all-to-all) traffic matrix, Jellyfish closely approaches this bound; in other cases it is up to 30% from the bound, depending on topology parameters and workload.
   * Studies heterogeneous topology design, with switches of different degree and different link capacity.

 * [Slim Fly: A Cost Effective Low-Diameter Network Topology](https://spcl.inf.ethz.ch/Publications/.pdf/sf_sc_2014.pdf).
 Maciej Besta and Torsten Hoefler.
 International Conference on High Performance Computing, Networking, Storage and Analysis, November 2014 (SC 2014).